Evelyn Freeth: Sporting career

 Freeth was a member of the Civil Service Football Club.
 In March 1870, he was selected to represent England in the first pseudo-international against Scotland organised by C. W. Alcock and Arthur F. Kinnaird; he had previously represented London in a match against Edinburgh.

 The first "international" was played at Kennington Oval on 5 March 1870, with Freeth playing as a "back"; the match ended in a 1–1 draw.
 The match report in The Sporting Gazette of Saturday 12 March 1870 said "For England...Messrs E. Freeth and E. Lubbock were also very effective as backs", while the Glasgow Herald said "among the English, A. Baker, E. Lubbock and E. Freeth were the most prominent".

 Freeth was also a member of the Wanderers club.

-Civil Service career
+Civil service career

-In 1864, he entered the Legacy and Succession Duty Office at Somerset House.
+In 1864, Freeth entered the Legacy and Succession Duty Office at Somerset House.
 He became Deputy Controller, Legacy & Succession Duties, Ireland in 1884, Registrar of Estate Duties, Ireland in 1900 and Registrar of the Estate Duty Office at Somerset House from September 1902 to 1908.

 Shortly before his retirement in 1908, he was honoured with a knighthood by King Edward VII.
 Following his retirement, he moved to New Milton in Hampshire where he died in 1911.